Advancing Your Career | Career & Finances | Leadership

 Being positive and encouraging gives them a better outlook on the future and how they can bring their A-game to class.

-At first, learning new skills can be uncomfortable to the adult learner.
-As the clinical nurse educator, it is essential to always have patience and compassion.
+At first, learning new skills can be uncomfortable.
+As a clinical nurse educator, it is essential to have patience and compassion.

 Compassionate instructors will find the adult confiding in them or asking questions as they become more comfortable in participating in class.